neuroinformatics-unit/derotation/docs/source/user_guide/configuration.md

 - `delta_center`: max deviation in pixels from the biased center
 - `init_points`: number of random points for the optimizer to try first
 - `n_iter`: number of BO iterations

----

-## Tips
-- Use relative paths where possible if working across systems.
-- For quick testing, you can override only part of the config using a dict and fallback to defaults.
-- Bayesian optimization can take time; use it once per dataset and reuse the result if possible.

----

-For real-world examples of configuration files, see the [examples directory](../examples/index.md) or try the scripts in `examples/`.